Healthdirect Free Australian health advice you can count on.

 • encourage older children to keep their toys away from younger children

-• supervise children under the age of three at all times they are in contact with small objects, which include small items of food such as peas, beans or watermelon seeds
+• supervise children under the age of 3 years at all times — especially when they are in contact with small objects such as toys, foods or things in the garden

 • pain